JakeSSRN/LLM-Wiki/README.md

 **Adaptive rounding** - to add.

+**Reject sampling** - a component of fine-tuning where outputs are evaluated and unsuitable low-quality ones are excluded based on predefined criteria and the better quality outputs are fed back into the fine-tuning process.

 # Benchmarks
 Tests used to empirically evaluate the model’s capabilities in various domains.
 Often used in training data, resulting in a perfect showcase of overfitting /  Goodheart’s Law: “ When a measure becomes a target, it ceases to be a good measure”.